-Regarding whether a woman has the right to choose to have a caesarean section, it has been argued that 'Decisions should be made in the best interests of the patient.
-The patient has the right to decline to take one's advice, but, in my view, does not have the right to ask the doctor to perform a procedure which the doctor considers unwarranted by the evidence and which is not in the patient's best interests.'
-Do you agree?
-Is there good reason for respecting a woman's autonomous choice to refuse a caesarean section even if it causes harm to her or her child, while refusing another woman her choice for an elective caesarean section because we do not think it is in her best interests?
+Activity 1, continued Regarding whether a pregnant individual has the right to choose to have a caesarean section, it has been argued that 'Decisions should be made in the best interests of the patient.
+The patient has the right to decline to take one's advice, but, in my view, does not have the right to ask the doctor to perform a procedure which the doctor considers unwarranted by the evidence and which is not in the patient's best interests.'13 Do you agree?
+Is there good reason for respecting an individual's autonomous choice to refuse a caesarean section even if it causes harm to them or their child, while refusing another individual their choice for an elective caesarean section because we do not think it is in their best interests?
 What is this reason?

-W. Savage, 'Caesarean Section: Who chooses?' in D. Dickenson (Ed.), Ethical Issues in Maternal-Fetal Medicine (Cambridge: Cambridge University Press, 2002), p.
-266 [available as an ebook via the University library / see entry in library catalogue]
+13 W. Savage, 'Caesarean Section: Who chooses?' in D. Dickenson (ed.), Ethical Issues in Maternal-Fetal Medicine (Cambridge: Cambridge University Press, 2002), p.
+266 [available as an ebook via University library]